JeffHing/angular-width-query/README.md

 #### 'modifiers' option

-This option allows you to specify which class modifiers can be added to the base HTML class.
+This option allows you to specify the class modifiers that can be added to the base HTML class.

 Each item in the array is an array consisting of the class modifier,